Asheville Physician Assistant Program

 PAS 5100 Clinical Anatomy

-This course provides a comprehensive study of adult human anatomy with an emphasis on clinical application using a head-to-toe regional approach.
+This course provides a comprehensive study of adult human anatomy with an emphasis on clinical application using a systems-based approach.
 The clinical significance of topographical and radiological anatomical features is emphasized.
 This knowledge serves as a fundamental building block to aid in the understanding of normal adult human physiologic function and health, as well as pathologic physiologic function and human disease which will be addressed in subsequent courses.
-Lectures are complemented by laboratory study of anatomic images and models, simulated dissection, gross dissection, and identification of structures on medical imaging.
-6 credits: 4 credits lecture (4 hours) and 2 credits laboratory (4 hours)
+Lectures are complemented by laboratory study of anatomic images and models, simulated dissection, and identification of structures on medical imaging.

 PAS 5120 Clinical Physiology